BenGravell/terra/help/general_help.md

-## What is this?
+## What is Terra?

-This app is designed to answer the question *"which country should I live in?"*
+Terra is an app is designed to help you answer the question *"which country should I live in?"*

-Use data to decide which country is right for you.
+Use data to decide which country is right **for you**.
 Terra will take your personal preferences regarding Culture Fit, Human Freedom, and Language into account and recommend one or more countries that match.

 ## Provenance